EdgarCap/Prediction-Assignment-Writeup/README.md

 ## Prediction of the exercice

-The variable "classe" in the training is set with this value:
+The variable "classe" in the training dataset have this value:

 * "A" the exercice is done arrcording to specification